E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 - Telnet and SSH both use VTY lines for remote CLI access
 - Telnet was first tested using a VTY password with `login`
-- Remote users need an enable secret to enter Privileged EXEC mode
+- Remote VTY users need an enable secret to enter Privileged EXEC mode
 - SSH uses a local username and password with `login local`
 - SSH provides encrypted remote access
 - RSA keys and SSH version 2 are required for the SSH configuration used in this lab